 Fiddle vs Violin: What’s the Difference?

 The musical genre played on both instruments is the main difference between the violin and the fiddle.
-If you’re living in a country that has quite a strong folk music scene, you’ll likely notice a clear distinction between violinists and fiddlists is probably quite obvious.
+If you’re living in a country with a strong folk music scene, you’ll likely notice a clear distinction between violinists and fiddlists.

 Gosh, I love a history lesson, don’t I?

-On the other hand classical teachers tend to teach their students how to pluck the strings first.
+On the other hand, classical teachers tend to teach their students how to pluck the strings first.
 They also teach their students to tune their violins by ear.
-In my opinion, classical players are taught to do things the “right way” where as fiddle players are taught the easy way.
+Personally, I believe classical players are prepared to do things the “right way,” whereas fiddle players are taught the easy way.

-As a result, fiddlists learn much quicker but classical students learn more in depth and, most likely, become better overall musicians as a result.
-That’s a pretty risky thing to say but, seeing as I’m a fiddlist myself, I may as well be honest!
+As a result, fiddlists learn much quicker, but classical students learn more in-depth and, most likely, become better overall musicians.
+That’s a pretty risky thing to say, but I may as well be honest, considering I’m a fiddlist myself!

-Another of the main differences I’ve notices between classical violinists and fiddlists is their bow tension.
-Violinists keep their bows quite stiff, fiddlists often opt for a looser, more fluid bowing style.
-It’s not a massive difference, but it does change the sound of the instrument.
+Another main distinction between classical violinists and fiddlists is their bow-tension approach.
+As violinists keep their bows quite stiff, fiddlists often opt for a looser, more fluid bowing style.
+It’s not a massive difference, but it does change the instrument’s sound, hence the overall performance.

-The playings style between fiddlists and violinists is pretty varied.
-Violinists don’t really deviate from what’s written on the musical score, whereas fiddlists tend to add their own flair.
+The playing style between fiddlists and violinists is pretty varied.
+While violinists don’t deviate from what’s written on the musical score, fiddlists often add their personal touch to a tune.
 The way a tune sounds varies from player to player, each bringing their flair to the music.

-The bridge is the little bit of wood that holds up the strings in the middle of the violins body.
+The bridge is the little wood that holds the strings in the middle of the violin’s body.
 It’s what separates the strings and allows you to play one string without hitting another with your bow.
 Classical violin players stick to playing one string at once most of the time.

 Fiddle vs Violin: Which Should You Learn?